flueke/mesytec-mvlc/doc/command_format.md

 read a transfer count from a module to create a fake block transfer.

-**signal_accu** creates an MVLC internal IRQ signal using the current accu *value.
-This can be used to dispatch from one stack to another: read a value from a module into the accu, optionally **mask_shift_accu** it to exctract a trigger/IRQ number, then call
-***signal_accu** to dispatch to the actual handler stack.
+**signal_accu** creates an MVLC internal IRQ signal using the current accu value.
+This can be used to dispatch from one stack to another: read a value from a module into the accu, optionally **mask_shift_accu** it to exctract a trigger/IRQ number, then call **signal_accu** to dispatch to the actual handler stack.

+### mask_shift_accu

+The **mask_shift_accu** operation is applied at the time the accumulator value needs to be evaluated, for example when a **vme_read** instruction is processed.
+This means **mask_shift_accu** can be set before the actual read to accu.
+Also multiple **mask_shift_accu** commands do not modify the accu but instead the last command applies it's mask and rotation to the accu at evaluation time.

+### compare_loop_accu

+This command needs to follow a **read_to_accu** or **set_accu** command.
+Compares the current accu value against the static compare value.
+If the comparison fails loops back to the previous read instruction.
+Otherwise continues executing the next command.

+Comparators: 0: equals, 1: less than, 2: greater than.

+If the comparison fails loop will terminate after ~5µs and the **timeout** flag will be set in the resulting **0xF3 StackFrame**

 # VME block read command mappings